Type 31 75 mm mountain gun

 The Type 31 75 mm quick-firing gun (三十一年式速山砲, Sanjūichinen-shiki Sokusanhō) was the main field gun deployed by the Imperial Japanese Army in the Russo-Japanese War of 1904–1905.
+Like its predecessor the 7 cm gun, both mountain and field gun variants were produced.

 Description

 The Type 31 was introduced in 1898, with the "Type 31" designation indicating that the gun was developed in 31st year of reign of Emperor Meiji.
 Designed by Colonel Arisaka Nariakira, it had a barrel made of steel, which improved the range and accuracy of the gun over the earlier 7 cm mountain gun, which had a bronze barrel.

 The Type 31 used smokeless powder cartridge shots, and had a semi-rigid recoil system using cables connected to a set of springs.
 It had a range of approximately 7,800 meters, using a 6 kilogram explosive shot.
 The Type 31 also came in a lighter mountain gun version, which had a shorter range (4,300 meters).
+Approximately 620 of the field gun models were produced and deployed to combat units by 1902, while production numbers for the mountain gun model are unknown.

-Approximately 620 were produced and deployment to combat units was completed by 1902.
-The gun remained in service to the end of World War II.
+The gun remained in service to the end of World War II where it was held in reserve.
+The Type 31 was only encountered by US troops during the post-surrender occupation of Korea.